-In Waimea, they open Tuesday, Wednesday and Thursday from 11 am until 4 pm.
+Their Waimea shop is open Tuesday, Wednesday and Thursday from 11 am until 4 pm.
 Friday and Saturday from 11 am until 3 pm.
-On Friday nights, they are at the Hanapepe Art Night from 5:30 pm until 9 pm.
+On Friday nights, they are at the Hanapepe Art Night from 5:30 pm until 8:30 pm.

-The times for their trucks often change, so be sure to their site or Instagram for the latest information.
+The times and locations for their truck often change, so be sure to their site or Instagram for the latest information.

 Kauai Grill – Princeville